Saigon Tax Trade Centre

 Saigon Tax Trade Centre (Trung Tâm Thương mại Thương xá Tax or simply Thương xá TAX) was a department store in District 1, Ho Chi Minh City, Vietnam.
-It was located at 135 Nguyen Hue Boulevard and 39 Le Loi Boulevard, in Bến Nghé ward (now is Saigon ward), at the corner of a roundabout of the intersection of both boulevards.
-It was closed in late September 2014, and demolished in October 2016 for beinf redeveloped into a 40-floor complex skyscraper building named Satra TAX Plaza, with the department store podium of the tower will keep almost the same design with the former trade centre.
+It was located at 135 Nguyen Hue Boulevard and 39 Le Loi Boulevard, in Bến Nghé ward (now Saigon ward), at the corner of a roundabout of the intersection of both boulevards.

-The building was originally built in 1924 as the Grands Magasins Charner department store.
-Currently, it is still an empty plot with the ventilation of the HCMC Metro Line 1 there on the side of Lê Lợi Boulevard with the Entrance 3 of the Opera House station nearby.
+It was closed in late September 2014, and demolished in October 2016 for being redeveloped into a 40-floor complex skyscraper building named Satra TAX Plaza, with the department store podium of the tower is proposed to keep almost the same design with the former building.